Agent context is constrained by soft degradation, not hard token limits

 Open questions

-Volume and complexity are distinguishable but not fully separable — reducing volume often reduces complexity as a side effect.
+Volume, complexity, and relevance/interference are distinguishable but not fully separable — reducing volume often reduces complexity and interference as side effects.

 The soft bound is invisible